Laura Lee Perkins and Ken GreenWhite Owl Products

 St. Gregory Palamas

-The wood from which our flutes are made came up out of the earth.
+The wood from which our flutes are made came from the earth.
 A tree grew and gave us oxygen to breathe the very air which produces sound as the air flows from our own bodies into the wooden flutes.
-We who have the eyes to see the beauty of the tree, also have the voice to speak for the consciousness, for the responsibility of protecting our sacred connections to all life forms.
-That voice is our flutes.
+We who have the eyes to see the beauty of the tree, also have the voice to speak for the responsibility of protecting our sacred connections to all life forms.
+The voice is our flute.
 We know it when we play and when we hear others play.
 We feel it in the breath which we give forth in tones of beauty through the wooden flute, crafted by human hands from the tree which grew up out of the earth.

 Sometimes it is almost as if the air remembers the sounds.
 Or maybe we hear the dead singing?
 Our hearts are filled with songs that only we can bring forward, with gentleness and passion, into the world.
 There is no wrong way to play the Native American flute, but there are innumerable right ways to play it.
 When anything is this right, the world benefits.
-When music fills the holes in our heart's colander, the bowl of love overflows and the dark chambers of our hearts become lighted by the fulfillment of our yearnings.
+When music fills the holes in our heart’s colander, the bowl of heart love overflows and the dark chambers of the heart become illuminated by the fulfillment of our yearnings.

 The sacrament of playing the Native American flute is the experience of being tethered to the Great Spirit.
-We are free to float in our personal experiences of our own free will, but we always can have the tether to keep us safe, to keep us spiritually connected to the very source of our human experience on earth.
-The earthy wooden flute's quality helps us to connect with our soul in slowly unfolding but magnifying ways that allow us to live within the mystery of life's magic.
-The Native American flute brings us face to face with the Great Spirit, allows us to glimpse into immortality and to cross the space that Thomas Merton has described as the abyss that separates us from ourselves.
+We are free to float in our personal experiences, but we always have the tether to keep us safe, to keep us spiritually connected to the source of our human experience.
+The earthy wooden flute’s quality helps us to connect with our soul in slowly unfolding yet magnifying ways, allowing us to live within the mystery of life’s magic.
+The Native American flute brings us face-to-face with the Great Spirit, offering a glimpse into immortality as we cross the space that Thomas Merton has described as the abyss that separates us from ourselves.

-When we become connected to our own inner core, we are then also connected more deeply to others.
-In my work I ask others to envision the tone quality as the soul, and the breath as the animating spirit which not only propels the sound outward, but vibrates and expands the psychic entity which we call the soul.
+When we become connected to our own inner core, we are also connected more deeply to others.
+In my work, I ask others to envision the tone quality as the soul, and the breath as the animating spirit which not only propels the sound outward, but vibrates and expands the psychic entity known as soul.
 According to John Keats, the earth is the Vale of soul-making.
-If soul-making is our life's purpose, then the Native American flute is a magnificent teacher and facilitator for our life's work.
+If soul-making is our life’s purpose, then the Native American flute is a magnificent teacher and facilitator.

 The Native American flute reveals and summons.
 It responds to our innermost longings and our most celebrated joys.
 The soft, sweet tone flows over us like honey, satiating our human longings.
 It comforts us when we need consolation, and allows us to simply be our most intimate selves.